 After more than four decades with a 16-game regular season schedule, NFL teams in 2021 will have to contend with a 17-game schedule.
 At the end of the regular season, 14 teams – seven each from the National Football Conference (NFC) and the American Football Conference (AFC) – will qualify for the postseason.
 Each 2021 playoff team will be dreaming of a February 2022 trip to SoFi Stadium in Inglewood, California, for Super Bowl LVI.

-Today, we’re breaking down everything you need to know about the 2021 NFL playoffs: which teams qualify, who plays who once they’re in, and the teams that are most likely to challenge for the Lombardi Trophy.
+Today, we’re breaking down everything you need to know about the 2021 NFL playoffs: which teams qualify and who plays who once they’re in.

 Who qualifies for the playoffs?